Coleomegilla maculata: Research

 It has been found experimentally that interplanting a crop susceptible to aphid attack with a flowering plant such as the dandelion, Taraxacum officinale, encouraged predation on aphids because the spotted lady beetles were attracted to their pollen-rich flowers.

-The spotted lady beetle commonly oviposits on the native weed, Acalypha ostryaefolia, when it grows near sweet corn crops in Kentucky.
+The spotted lady beetle commonly oviposits on the native weed, Acalypha ostryifolia, when it grows near sweet corn crops in Kentucky.
 A research study showed that the insect favoured the weed over the corn even though it housed no prey insects.
-The first instar larvae fell from the weed plants and crawled across the soil for a distance of up to eight metres a day before ascending a sweet corn plant or another weed plant.
+The first instar larvae fell from the weed plants and crawled across the soil for a distance of up to eight meters a day before ascending a sweet corn plant or another weed plant.
 The presence of this weed, in close proximity to the crop, resulted in more beetle larvae on the crop than was the case when the weed was absent.

 Research showed that spotted lady beetle larvae were an important cause of natural mortality for Helicoverpa zea eggs on sweet corn.

 A study identified the spotted lady beetle as a significant predator of the eggs of the European corn borer, Pyrausta nubilalis, with consumption averaging sixty eggs per day.

 Another study has shown that the spotted lady beetle reduced populations of eggs and small larvae of the Colorado potato beetle, Leptinotarsa decemlineata, on potatoes and that the rate of consumption was highly correlated with the air temperature.

 Biological control

 Manipulative biological control aims to make use of the lady beetles already present in the environment by making conditions as favorable as possible for them and by avoiding spraying chemicals that will interfere with their predation.

-Augmentative biological control recognises that lady beetles may be present but may be insufficient in numbers to control the pest species and seeks to make up this deficit.
+Augmentative biological control recognizes that lady beetles may be present but may be insufficient in numbers to control the pest species and seeks to make up this deficit.

 Classical biological control seeks to introduce a species that is not already present in the environment in the hope that it will become established and eventually control the pest.
 Supplies of the spotted lady beetle are available commercially for this purpose.